Abdelsattar/My-Favorites/README.md

 - list them by highest or by lowest rate

 we will use in the app the following :
-- TDD approch
+- TDD approach
-- then for sure Unit testing
+- Unit testing (for sure)
+- RecyclerView
+- RXJava
+- MVVM
+- Room
+- Data Binding